erlingrj/lf-traffic-light/Exercises.md

 a CarTrafficLight and PedestrianTrafficLight, both imported from [TrafficLight.lf](src/lib/TrafficLight.lf), these files should not be modified and emulate the actuators at an actual traffic light.
 Your job is to finish the last reactor, [Controller.lf](src/Controller.lf).
 This reactor has an input port where pedestrian requests will arrive and two output ports, one to each of the lights setting their color.

 The first exercise is to properly initialize the system.
-The initial state of the system should be that the car light is in `LIGHT_GREEN` and the pedestrian light is in `LIGHT_RED`.
+The initial state of the system should be that the car light is in `LIGHT_GREEN` and the pedestrian light is in `LIGHT_RED`, both of which are provided compile definition that expand to integers.
+To write to output ports within a reaction, use `lf_set(OutputPortName, Value);`.

 Run your implementation: